A Stable and Efficient Covariate-Balancing Estimator for Causal Survival Effects: Description of implementation, datasets and additional results

 \subsection{The weight optimization problem}

 We start by observing that we do not need to solve the optimization \eqref{eq:weight-optimization} all at once.
-It decomposes into $t$ separate optimizations over timestep-specific weights $\omega_{\cdot u}$ specific to a single timestep. \begin{lemma} If the weights $\hat\omega$ solve \eqref{eq:weight-optimization}, the timestep-$u$-specific subset $\hat\omega_{\cdot u}$ satisfy the following one.
+It decomposes into $t$ separate optimizations over timestep-specific weights $\gamma_{\cdot u}$ specific to a single timestep. \begin{lemma} If the weights $\hat\gamma$ solve \eqref{eq:weight-optimization} then the $u$-timestep $\hat\gamma_{u}$ also solves the following $u$-timestep problem: